telerik/teststudio-docs/docs/automated-tests/troubleshooting/failing-test.md

 ### What to Look for in the Execution Log on Failure?

 When a test failed, __check the failure information listed under the faulty step__.
 In most cases the information listed there is quite descriptive and helps you find the root cause of the failure.
-If we focus on the above example, it says the element in  step 5. cannot be found on page.
+If we focus on the above example, it says the element in  step 5. <a href="/automated-tests/troubleshooting/element-not-found" target="_blank">cannot be found on page</a>.
 On top of this the element's find expression is listed, if the image search was used, and at the bottom you can even find a link to the documentation about the topic how elements are located in Test Studio.

 ![failure in execution log](/img/automated-tests/troubleshooting/failing-test/fig2.png)